BCA DCA2201 COMPUTER NETWORKING

 Ans 3.

-Comparison Between Unicast, Multicast, and Broadcast with Implementation
+Unicast, Multicast, and Broadcast: Concepts and Implementation

 Unicast Transmission

-Unicast is the one-to-one
+Unicast refers to one-to-one

 Set-II

-1. Explain various routing methods follow in network layer.
+Q4.
+Explain various routing methods follow in network layer.
 Discuss their purpose in different environments.
 5+5

 Ans 4.